Star Wars Uncut: Production

+Reception

 Star Wars Uncut won a Creative Arts Emmy Award for Outstanding Achievement in Interactive Media on August 21, 2010.
 The producers were encouraged to submit it to the awards by Richard Cardran, a past Emmy winner and member of the National Academy of Television Arts and Sciences.
 Pruitt, Wilkinson, Casey Pugh and Chad Pugh each received an Emmy award.
 They also received a 2021 Co-Creation Peabody Award.